Fulneck Moravian Settlement: Amenities

 Fulneck Moravian Chapel is a Grade I listed building, making it one of the most architecturally significant buildings in Leeds.
-In addition to the normal Sunday Service(s), there are monthly concerts by Fulneck resident Dr Simon Lindley on a John Snetzler/Binns organ on the first Thursday of every month.
+In addition to the normal Sunday Service(s), there were monthly concerts by Fulneck resident Dr Simon Lindley on a John Snetzler/Binns organ on the first Thursday of every month.
 This instrument was fully and comprehensively restored in the Autumn and early Winter of 2016 by Wood of Huddersfield.
 Other regular musical events include recitals by former Fulneck resident cornet virtuoso Phillip McCann and at least two annual visits by Saint Peter's Singers of Leeds for a Baroque music weekend in August and late November/early December for a concert of seasonal music normally including Part One and the Hallelujah Chorus from Handel's oratorio Messiah.

 Many of the 18th-century stone houses in the village are listed buildings.